emvaugh2/Docker-Study-Notes/README.md

 **Greetings!
 Now that I'm finally wrapping up my Linux essentials studies, I'll be moving over to Docker for a while.
 Realistically, I'll be studying Python in January but I'll be doing Docker here and there to get the hang of it.
 It's interests me more than Python but less than Terraform.
 I think I need to start here first though.
 So once again, I'll be publicly documenting my notes.
 I hear Cloud and DevOps jobs rely heavily on Docker so we need to learn this too!
 I won't be taking any certifications for this as of yet.**

+## 12.31.2024

+**Today's Topics**

+* Docker Certified Associate

+So we're going to skip the Docker Swarm and Kubernetes section of learn Docker by doing.
+I'm looking for a cloud role and I think those put me more into DevOps territory which I would like to learn.
+I just don't think it's mission critical for my success right now.
+That's beind said, we're going to move onto the Docker Certified Associate course and make our way through that.
+Then I'll be done with Docker.

 ## 12.30.2024

 **Today's Topics**